rkgofiitk/academic-issues.github.io/Topics/Neet_part2.md

 putting the future of 1.3 million qualifiers in jeopardy.

-Mr. Alakh Pandey's concern regarding reopening the registration window from 9-10 April 2024 indicates a sinister design.
-Did NTA reopen it to facilitate the change of centers?
-It is reported that sixteen students were clubbed into one center in Godra, Gujrat.
-Did all of them changed their centers during the two day time.
+Mr. Alakh Pandey's concern regarding reopening the registration window from 9-10 April 2024 indicates a systematic design for hacking the test.
+Did NTA reopen it only to facilitate the change of centers?
+It is reported that sixteen such students were clubbed into one center in Godra, Gujrat.
+Did all of them score good marks?
+What are the ranks of these students?

 Lastly, I also did not understand the logic of declaring 1.3  qualifiers when only 0.1 million seats are available.
 Those who scored 640-650 won't find a place in government medical colleges